Table of content

 Blocked account requirements you need to be aware of to increase your chances of getting a visa and residence permit

-When opening a blocked account, there are certain points you should pay attention to:
+When opening a blocked account for Germany, there are certain points you should pay attention to:

 The required blocked amount